AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 ## I have the Sandbox running, show me how to use it!

-We will deploy and use a private token contract on our Sandbox.
-Writing the contract itself is out of scope for this tutorial, we will use the Private Token Contract supplied as one of the example contracts.
+We will deploy a private token contract, and send tokens privately, using the Sandbox.

+> Writing the contract itself is out of scope for this tutorial, we will use a Private Token Contract which as been pre-supplied as an example.
+See [here](LINK) for more information on how to write contracts for Aztec.

 The following should work for MacOS, Linux or even WSL2 Ubuntu under Windows.